Admission to Graduate School in the Department of Materials Science & Engineering

 Ph.D.
 Degree* $55 $65

-*-Highly qualified students may petition for an application fee waiver; see below.
+*-Highly qualified students may petition for an application fee waiver at this link

 All applicants must meet the University of Utah Graduate School admission standard.
 Your application should include the following: